-Small Group Size Moderate Rolling Terrain Nice Introduction to Thru Hiking Primitive and Remote Wilderness Areas Abundance of Lakes, Ponds and Streams 9 Nights Camping, 2 Nights Cabin / Motel Some hiking or fitness training recommended
+Small Group Size Great Introduction to Thru Hiking Primitive and Remote Wilderness Areas Abundance of Lakes, Ponds and Streams 9 Nights Camping, 2 Nights Cabin / Motel Best Time of Year to Backpack in Adirondacks Some hiking or fitness training recommended

 Section 1.
 Northville to Piseco (2-Nights Camping) Section 2.
 Piseco to Blue Mountain Lake (3-Nights) Section 3.
 Blue Mountain to Lake Placid (4-Nights)